 Looking for promotional inspiration?
 This list features event invitation email examples that show what goes into turning invites into attendees.

 How do you create the perfect invitation email?
-The short answer: There is no such thing as the perfect email.
+The short answer: There is no such thing as a perfect email.
 That said, email marketing success is possible when you craft an email around a goal, such as generating event registrations or downloading a new piece of content.